We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Have a healthy diet that includes plenty of iron and protein.
+- Eat a balanced diet that includes plenty of iron and protein.

-- Caffeine lotions and shampoos: Some research shows that using caffeine lotions and shampoos alongside minoxidil is more effective at hair retention than minoxidil alone.
-However, scientists need to carry out more studies.
+- Caffeine lotions and shampoos: Some research suggests that using caffeine lotions and shampoos alongside minoxidil is more effective at hair retention than minoxidil alone.
+However, scientists need to carry out more studies to confirm this.

-- Garlic gel: In one study, 95% of participants reported a mild-to-moderate increase in hair growth after using this gel.
+- Garlic gel: In another study, 95% of participants reported a mild to moderate increase in hair growth after using this gel.

 When looking into treatments for hair loss, it is important to consider several factors.

 - Cost: It is crucial to note all the costs involved.
-Keeps is a subscription service, so it involves repeated payments.
+Keeps is a subscription service involving repeated payments.
 A person might consider the cost of using each medication involved without a subscription.

 - Alternatives: Other telehealth subscription services, such as Hims, offer similar services.

-- Insurance coverage: Most insurance companies consider minoxidil and fenastaride to be cosmetic products and typically do not cover the cost.
+- Insurance coverage: Most insurance companies consider minoxidil and finasteride cosmetic products and typically do not cover the cost.